keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 ### 12. Restrictions/Limitations

+- **Requires a bootstrap server.** The mature server (Watsen) is proprietary; `google/open-sztp` is the open-source candidate but is young and needs an interoperability gate.
+- **Phase 1 device identity is file-based.** It relies on a pre-installed device certificate and operator-provisioned trust anchors; it does not establish identity from a hardware root of trust until Phase 2.
+- **ONIE residual attack window.** Trusted ZTP secures SONiC-userspace provisioning.
+The earlier ONIE-stage NOS image download remains unsecured until the proposed Phase 3.
+- **DHCPv6-only networks.** If only option 136 is available, client support must be confirmed; otherwise enforced mode may be restricted to dual-stack in Phase 1 .
+- **Reused client is written in Go.** SONiC invokes it as a subprocess, which adds a Go build and runtime artifact to the image.
+- **Phase-1 identity and trust plane are software-strength** — a per-unit file certificate and filesystem-protected trust plane.
+Hardware-rooted identity and a measured trust plane are Phase 2.
+- **Multi-ASIC and modular-chassis** provisioning (supervisor + line cards, per-ASIC namespaces) is not yet specified.
+- **Trust-anchor rotation** (expired or compromised vendor/operator CA) is not yet specified.
+- **Feature across image upgrade** — behaviour when a Trusted-ZTP-provisioned device is upgraded to an image without the feature (or vice-versa) is not yet specified.

+---

 ### 13. Testing Requirements/Design
 Explain what kind of unit testing, system testing, regression testing, warmboot/fastboot testing, etc.,